Eik-Lab/nrf_client/README.md

 client = NrfAPI(TOKEN)
 devices = client.get_devices()
 ```
+If no token is provided, it'll look for the variable `NRF_API_TOKEN` in your enviroment variables.
+If it isn't there it will raise an exception.

 This will give you the JSON object from the NRF API.
 Too for example get JSON from the request into a dict, run the following:
 ```python